willkurt/lacan-racket/markdown/lacan.md

-% Programming Lacan's Symoblic Chain using Racket
+% Programming Lacan's Symbolic Chain using Racket
 % Will Kurt